arunprasaad2711/arunprasaad2711.github.io/blog/poems/ebb_and_flow.md

 | There we were, on that one fine day,
 | Our stars aligned, and we saw a glimmer,
-| Is this real? our hearts yearned to know,
+| Is this real?
+Our hearts yearned to know,
 | This can be, our hearts thought so.
 |
 | There were moments, that were quite hopeful,